Weekly Judicial Update - June 2, 2025

 For upcoming schedule of the committee, click here.

-Thus far (through April 29,'24), President Biden has had 192 of his judicial nominations confirmed, 1 to the Supreme Court, 41 to the appellate courts, 148 to the district courts, and 2 to the U.S. Court of Int'l Trade.
-For a complete confirmation listing, click here.
+President Biden during his four years as president (2021-2025) had 235 of his judicial nominations confirmed, 1 to the Supreme Court, 45 to the appellate courts, 187 to the district courts, and 2 to the U.S. Court of Int'l Trade.

 The following table shows current composition of U.S. appeals courts based on Republican and Democratic Presidential judicial appointments: